CobbyElsonfx/CobbyElsonfx/README.md

 # I'm Francis Andoh 🙋🏼 Glad to see you😃

 # 💫 About Me:
 Greetings!
-I'm Francis Andoh, and my ultimate goal is to become an exceptional Software Developer who makes a global impact. 🚀
+I'm Francis Andoh, and my ultimate goal is to become an exceptional Full Stack Developer who makes a global impact. 🚀

 I've had the privilege of working as a programming facilitator, guiding and mentoring a talented team of 4 students in the art of JavaScript, HTML, and CSS.
 It was truly fulfilling to witness their growth and passion for coding. 💡